Positive Tracks Photo Book Captures Ugandan Communities At The Heart Of Saving Mountain Gorillas

 Supporting the gorillas’ ecosystem

-Positive Tracks is published by That Gorilla Brand, an organisation founded by British couple Leo and Casey Gripari to support long-term projects that help both gorillas and people thrive.
+Positive Tracks is published by That Gorilla Brand, a company founded by British couple Leo and Casey Gripari to support long-term projects that help both gorillas and people thrive.
 Over the years, their work has evolved beyond conservation funding to include clean water, sanitation, and education initiatives for thousands of people in Bwindi, Uganda.
 This year, their efforts will extend to rebuilding a local school near the gorilla habitat in collaboration with The Gorilla Organization, ensuring future generations receive the education and opportunities they deserve.

 Reid’s insightful images highlight how solutions such as access to clean water and sanitation play a foundational role in improving health, education, and economic stability.
 With safe drinking water, families no longer need to venture into the forest, reducing the risk of disease, deforestation, and conflict with wildlife.
 That Gorilla Brand has supported initiatives that provide alternative livelihoods for communities that once relied on the forest for survival.
 Reformed poachers have become farmers, beekeepers, and conservation wardens, ensuring that families can sustain themselves without harming the gorillas’ habitat.